Dozens rally in Wheeling to protect life

-Wheeling, WV (WTRF)-Dozens got their steps in to fight for life today in the annual Mother’s Day walk.
+Wheeling, W.Va.
+(WTRF) –Dozens got their steps in to fight for life Saturday in the annual Mother’s Day walk.

 Participants say they stand by all life, from the womb to the grave.